 The basis of the calculation of damages in indemnity claims will depend on the precise wording of the contract, but on a general level, the claimant seeking to claim under an indemnity will not be under a duty to mitigate its losses.
 Questions as to causation and remoteness of loss also do not arise in indemnity claims.

 Rescission is available as a remedy for successful misrepresentation claims.
 The consequence of rescission is that the parties are put in a position as if the contract had never existed.
 By contrast, the remedy for breach of contract is to put the parties in the position as if the contract had been performed.
-This impacts the calculation of damages and in certain circumstances it may be an advantage for the claimant to seek rescission rather than damages in a misrepresentation claim.
-It is important to note that a claimant is unlikely to be successful in claiming misrepresentation where the claim is made on the basis of a contractual warranty.
-Contractual warranties have been held not to amount to representations of fact and were not capable of founding an action for misrepresentation.48 It is for this reason that, when drafting English law transaction documents, it is common practice to avoid the use of the word 'representation' throughout.
+This impacts the calculation of damages, and in certain circumstances it may be an advantage for the claimant to seek rescission rather than damages in a misrepresentation claim.
+When assessing damages in claims for misrepresentation, consideration of what the buyers had subjectively factored into the purchase price is irrelevant.
+Instead, the court will assess the objective value of the assets purchased at the relevant date.53 It is important to note that a claimant is unlikely to be successful in claiming misrepresentation where the claim is made on the basis of a contractual warranty.
+Contractual warranties have been held not to amount to representations of fact and were not capable of founding an action for misrepresentation.54 It is for this reason that, when drafting English law transaction documents, it is common practice to avoid the use of the word 'representation' throughout.

 Defendants to a breach of warranty claim will typically seek to argue that: